simontaen/Passions/Notes.md

 * Albums "duplicate" check, more like "find different editions", when adding on Parse.
 This might work with a Stemmer (fix at the root problem) or hashing the image (fix the symptom).
 	* Also this requires a data model change since you need to make a relation between Albums
 * The ReleaseDate View flickers when scrolling.
 This must be an Apple Bug.
 You could try to capture an image or replicate it using "Album Colors" and a 60% opaque background
+* Get Concerts and Events from your Fav.
+Artists
+* How to I get logs from Test Devices (aka Remote Logging), PFAnalytics?
+* Add LastFm as a Source

 # Data communication with Parse